sunnymendapara15/simple-notepad-app/README.md

-# simple-notepad-app
+# Simple Notepad App

-A simple Notepad app using React
+This is a simple Notepad app built using React.